br-mat/annoying-plant/README.md

 ![Circuit DFPlayer](./docs/)

-Then you have to upload the 00.mp3 file from the mp3 folder to the SD-card.
+Then you have to upload the 0001.mp3 file from the mp3 folder to the SD-card.
 The naming of the file is important to work with the selected library for this module. <br>
 Load the dfplayer_example.py onto the Pico.
 When you look at the code you will notice that we import something, in this case this is not part of the standard library so we will need to deploy that code too on the Pico.
-Again simply save it with the correct name dfplayermini.py onto the controller.
+Again simply save it with the correct name dfplayermini.py onto the controller. <br>
+TEXT TEXT text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text